How Radar Satellites are Transforming Flood Surge Event Response for UK Insurers

 By directing field resources to the most severely impacted customers, insurers can improve the customer experience and potentially reduce the cost of claims.

 If you’re an insurer looking to improve emergency resource management, leveraging radar satellite data can transform your response.
-With ICEYE’s satellite constellation, the largest privately owned of its type, you can rely on faster and more accurate insights to prioritise support for the most vulnerable customers.
+With ICEYE’s satellite constellation, the largest privately owned of its type, you can rely on faster and more accurate insights to prioritize support for the most vulnerable customers.

 Our next article will explore how insurers use ICEYE’s flood insights to improve claim triage and make claims payments - potentially without “on the ground” inspections and reduce late reported claims.
 Stay tuned!